Table of Contents

 Video monitoring as a service requires a combination of hardware and software.
 Security cameras, cloud and/or local video storage capacity, and an Internet connection are the main hardware requirements.

-In addition, VMaaS is built on top of other video surveillance software, such as a cloud video management system or a video analytics platform.
+In addition, VMaaS is built on top of other video security software, such as a cloud video management system or a video analytics platform.

 Solink stands at the forefront of security solutions, excelling in loss prevention and asset protection for businesses.
 Our content is rich in industry expertise and crafted to provide actionable insights and innovative strategies.
 We empower businesses to enhance their security systems, optimize operations, and protect their assets more effectively.
 Discover how our advanced cloud video management system can transform your security approach.